-19.27 All time spent driving a production vehicle is deemed work time and will be paid as such.
-Mileage reimbursement will not be payable when driving a production vehicle.
+19.27 When required by, and subject to the approval of the Company, all time spent driving a production vehicle is deemed work time and will be paid as such.
+Mileage reimbursement as defined in Article 19.14 will not be payable when driving a production vehicle.